erperejildo/finalcial-dashboard/README.md

 This component is calling a (fake) API returning the cards.
 It has a loading message, callback message in case something fails and also a button to retry the call.
 You can test with a longer delay and with a fail API (check in /mocks).
 As a example, this is only added to this component.

-# Recent Transactions
+### Recent Transactions

 I replicated the same style but I adapted for even smaller screens.
 Since it contains 3 columns, I moved the value below the deposit type to save more space.
 Mock can be tested with more elements.

-# Week Activity
+### Week Activity

 Similar to design.

-# Expense Statistics
+### Expense Statistics

 Again, this is not shown for mobile, and having the values on top of the pie, is not a good approach for small screens, so I added the legend and removed the values from the pie for those screens.

-# Quick Transfer
+### Quick Transfer

 This is the component that I changed the most.
 Design shows a vertically center arrow on the right.
 This implies that another one on the left should be displayed, but design didn't leave space on the left.
 I have followed this design, however, this reduces the space dramatically (specially for small screens), because we have arrow + contacts + arrow in same line.

 So I also prepared a different approach, following what we had in My Cards and Recent Transactions: a simple and scrollable element.
-Check the `NOTE` to try both approaches.
+Again, check /mocks to test both approaches.

 The Write Ammount text also moves to top of the input, to leave more space for mobile.

 Send button shows callback when clicked.

-# Balance History
+### Balance History

 Similar to design.